miranas11/ALBA/README.md

 -   Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 -   MongoDB: A NoSQL database for modern applications that use a flexible, JSON-like format to store data. data.
--   JWT (JSON Web Tokens): A compact, URL-safe means of representing claims to be transferred between two parties.
-It is used for authentication and authorization.

 ### Frontend